-Mini Cooper S owners have reported 19 problems associated with water pump (under the engine and engine cooling category).
+Mini Cooper S owners have reported 21 problems related to water pump (under the engine and engine cooling category).

 See all problems of the 2008 Mini Cooper S.

-The vehicle identification number (VIN) is WMWMF73519_.
-Tl- the reporting person's vehicle is a 2009 Mini Cooper S. The contact stated that she noticed the engine had a leak.
+Tl- the contact owns a 2009 Mini Cooper S. The contact stated that she noticed the engine had a leak.
 The vehicle was taken to the dealer for inspection and they stated the water pump and the turbo charger needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was notified and they stated that the vehicle did not have any recalls on it.
 The failure mileage was 75,000.
 Ap.
-This issue happened on 12/21/2012.

 See all problems of the 2009 Mini Cooper S.